abhiThere/travelry/README.md

 🛫 Travelry

-A travel places website that presents spectacular travel destinations at a glance.
+A travel website that presents spectacular travel destinations at a glance.

 Travelry is a website that gives a bird's eye view on the world's most popular travel destinations.
 The landing page highlights fascinating travel destinations that one can visit.